 Ever find yourself wondering what your favorite fragrance actually is?
 The difference between how scents are labeled is rarely explained and can be super confusing.
-Many of us probably grew up thinking cologne meant it was for men, and perfume (or eau de parfum) was for women.
+Most of probably grew up thinking cologne was for men, and perfume (or Eau de Parfum) was for women.
 But that's not the case.
 In fact, the only difference among personal fragrances is the amount – as a percentage – of fragrance oil inside the bottle.
 Think of it as kind of a potency scale that tells you how much is pure fragrance and how much is Other Stuff.

 How long your fragrance lasts and how far it projects depends on a lot of different factors (such as the lasting power of each ingredient, how hot it is, and your own body chemistry), but here’s a simple guide to help illustrate the potency of your favorite bottle.

 You’ll notice there’s a wide range in each category – that’s because there are no strict rules that require perfumers to all use the same standards.
 So perfumers use their discretion when making a blend, but usually stick to a concentration somewhere within these ranges.
 These are pretty big ballparks, and there’s not much transparency, so it’s no wonder why it's all so confusing.